Public Affairs

 Social Media Manager

-Cognitive skills your 1657 training built — and where they transfer.
+Cognitive skills your 1657 training built — and where they transfer in civilian work.

 Situational Awareness